nikitavoloboev/data/work/communication.md

 - [People give and receive far fewer compliments than would be good for them.](https://twitter.com/DegenRolf/status/1401033375960514561)
 - [Pretty crazy you can just reach out to anyone whenever you want](https://twitter.com/nickcammarata/status/1402778564844470275)
 - [The best gauge of intimacy is the first people you want to tell good news and bad news.](https://twitter.com/noampomsky/status/1406005085147209730)
+- [At the end of every meeting, create a feedback google doc.
+Use this template: [name] Like: Wish That:](https://twitter.com/justinkan/status/1137352242497908742)

 ## Links